Exhibiting Artists

 $2,000.

 “I view my work as arising from the artistic innova-tions that occurred during the period described as "Modern Shifts 1900-1980."
 The evolution of ab-straction that took place during this period was in-tellectually and artistically inspiring to me as a young artist.
 I use wood panels to paint on because I find the sculptural element to be of interest.
 It is another component in the interplay of the geomet-ric forms I use.
 My work involves blending color, line, and various forms to create a visual language.
 It is my intention to take these universal forms and create something new.”
+This work fits within the evolution of 20th-century abstraction, where geometry, color, and formal innovation define the work.
+Modern Shifts (1900-1980)

 Pernel Berkeley

-Danbury, CT
+Danbury, CTNova

 acrylic on wood panel